 First Prize Winner at the prestigious 21st International Harp Contest in Israel in 2022, Italian harpist Claudia Lucia Lamanna is one of the most thrilling soloists of the new generation.
 Her “vibrant energy” (Harp Column), “interpretative maturity” and “solid personality” (La Voce di Mantova), together with a “natural virtuosity” (La Gazzetta del Mezzogiorno), make her a brilliant musician.

-Among over 30 competitions won, she is also First Prize winner of the London Camac Harp Competition 2019 and of the Premio Claudio Abbado 2015 – XI Edizione del Premio Nazionale delle Arti, held in Turin.
-As a soloist, Claudia toured in many venues, as Oslo Opera House, Salle Colonne in Paris, Kolarac Concert Hall in Belgrade, Dora Stoutzker Concert Hall in Cardiff, Teatro Petruzzelli in Bari, Sala Baldini in Rome, Teatro Duse in Bologna, Norrköping Concert Hall, Sheung Wan Civic Centre in Hong Kong, Art and Culture Hall in Bangkok, and she was invited to perform in several Festivals, such as Classic’Antibes, World Harp Congress, International Harp Festival in Belgrade, Pratté International Harp Festival, North London Festival, Harp on Wight International Festival, Proms at St Jude’s Festival, Thailand International Harp Festival, Wales International Harp Festival, Ancenis International Harp Festival, among others.
-As soloist with orchestra, she played with the Orchestre National de Cannes, the Jerusalem Symphony Orchestra, the Orchestra Sinfonica Metropolitana di Bari and many others.
+She is also prize winner in over 30 international competitions in United Kingdom, Italy, Thailand, USA, France, Germany and Sweden.
+As a soloist, Claudia toured in many venues, as Oslo Opera House, Salle Colonne in Paris, Kolarac Concert Hall in Belgrade, Dora Stoutzker Concert Hall in Cardiff, Teatro Petruzzelli in Bari, Sala Baldini in Rome, Teatro Duse in Bologna, Norrköping Concert Hall, Sheung Wan Civic Centre in Hong Kong, Tlaqná Cultural Center in Xalapa, House of Arts in Košice, Art and Culture Hall in Bangkok, and she was invited to perform in several Festivals, such as Classic’Antibes, World Harp Congress, International Harp Festival in Belgrade, Pratté International Harp Festival, North London Festival, Harp on Wight International Festival, Proms at St Jude’s Festival, Thailand International Harp Festival, Wales International Harp Festival, Ancenis International Harp Festival, among others.
+As soloist with orchestra, she played with the Orchestre National de Cannes, the Jerusalem Symphony Orchestra, the Orquesta Sinfónica de Xalapa, the Slovak State Philharmonic Košice, the Orchestra Sinfonica Metropolitana di Bari and many others.

 In 2020, Claudia Lamanna released her debut album with the record label Linn Records, making a harp recital built around the leitmotiv of variation, and it’s now available on all digital platforms.
 In the same year, she published the transcription for harp of the Variaciones del Fandango español by Félix Máximo López, which represents a totally new addition to the harp repertoire.